EachOneChew/FEH-Simulator/README.md

 ### Player

 A Player is either a User or an AI.
 The Player class contains mostly functionality, such as methods that take in, process, and return user input as commands.
 The AI class extending Player will have <SHIT TONS OF DECISION MAKING CODE THAT'S SURE TO BE FUN>.
-At the core, however, a User object and an AI object will interact with TurnPhaseHandler through the same methods - only what goes on in the background to determine what commands are output by the Player object is different.
+At the core, however, a User object and an AI object will interact with PhaseHandler through the same methods - only what goes on in the background to determine what commands are output by the Player object is different.

 ## Game Mechanics Classes